johlym/johnathan-org/src/_posts/2018-10-30-recap-of-apples-updated-hardware-from-todays-event-in-brooklyn.md

 ![MacBook Air family 10302018](/content/images/wp-content/uploads/2018/10/macbook_air_family.jpg "macbook\_air\_family.jpg")

-We haven’t seen the MacBook Air receive a meaningful update in even more years than the Mac Mini.
+We haven't seen the MacBook Air receive a meaningful update in even more years than the Mac Mini.
 Until today, it rocked a 1280×800 non-retina display (and if you really want to punish yourself, you can still buy it).
 This version keeps the hard function keys but brings over Touch ID (and the T2) chip from the MacBook Pro line.

-Here’s what’s up with the new model:
+Here's what's up with the new model:

 ## Tech Specs